Time Limit

 Music should be uploaded to DanceCompGenie once registration is complete and at least 72 hours prior to the start of the competition.

-Additionally, music back-ups must be submitted on a USB flash drive or iPod, either of which must be clearly labeled with studio name, address, and telephone number.
-Labeled music is to be submitted to the DJ upon check in, at least one hour before performance time.
+Additionally, music back-ups must be submitted on a USB flash drive, and must be clearly labeled with studio name.
+Music must also be labeled with the routine name as it appears in the schedule and registration software.
+USB is to be submitted to the DJ upon check in, at least 30 minutes before performance time.

 Music must be edited and cued to start.
 A 5 point deduction will be taken if music is not edited or cued.